mauricionobrega/platform-scaffold/README.md

 ## Add, remove, or edit svg icons

-To add, remove, or edit project svg icons from `app/static/svg`,  run the following command to create new spritesheet.
+To update the SVG sprite to match any additions, removals, or changes made to SVG icons from `app/static/svg`, run the following command to create new spritesheet.
 (This spritesheet lives in `app/sprite/sprite.svg`.)

+_SVG can be used as an icon system to replace icon fonts.
+SVG Sprits is just like bitmaps, we can create image sprites with SVG._

 ```
 npm run build-sprites